BRIEF-Mirati Therapeutics announces pricing of public offering of common stock

 Jan 6 Mirati Therapeutics Inc

-* Pricing of underwritten public offering of 4.4 million shares of common stock at a price to public of $5.60 per share
+* Mirati Therapeutics - Pricing of an underwritten public offering of 4.3 million shares of its common stock at a price to public of $5.60 per share

 * Libya oil output at 784,000 bpd, seen rising to 800,000 bpd